deamnah/wwes11/README.md

 # WWES-11 project
-java code for online store Single Board Computers
+## JAVA code for Single Board Computers online store

-WWES delivers ** Single Board Computers (SBC) ** and an embedded software for laser devices for semiconductor manufacturings and scientific researches.
+WWES delivers **Single Board Computers (SBC)** and an embedded software for laser devices for semiconductor manufacturings and scientific researches.

 We use a RS232 port for an implementation our SBC and software.
 It's more efficiently compare an external computer.
 Customers can connect an external monitor via SBC HDMI, or can add a touch screen for $9 - and that's it!